 Final Piece of Advice

-Finally, roofers, never hire agencies that don’t have experience in the roofing industry, that don’t know the difference between different types of roofs, between commercial and residential roofing, the types of leads you are after, and where you can make the most out of your money.
+Finally, roofers, never hire agencies that don’t have experience in the roofing industry, that don’t know the difference between different types of roofs, between commercial and residential roofing, the types of roofing leads you are after, and where you can make the most out of your money.

 They need to know about certain aspects of roofing and the services you offer in order to rank for the right keywords in the right location, and to get your money’s worth.